-By March 12, 1956, Senator Harry Byrd of Virginia convinced 101 of the 128 congressmen representing the eleven states of the old Confederacy to sign "The Southern Manifesto on Integration."
-The document claimed that the United States Supreme Court's 1954 decision in Brown v.
+By March 12, 1956, Senator Harry Byrd of Virginia convinced 101 of the 128 congressmen representing the 11 states of the old Confederacy to sign "The Southern Manifesto on Integration."
+In total, 19 Senators and 82 Representatives—almost one-fifth of Congress—signed their name and declared their opposition to integration.
+The document claimed that the U.S. Supreme Court's 1954 decision in Brown v.
 Board of Education, which declared racially segregated public education unconstitutional, constituted an abuse of power in violation of federal law.

 Eight southern states—Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Virginia—enacted their own versions of the Southern Manifesto.
 Called "interposition resolutions," these statements tried to elevate the state's legal interpretation over that of the Supreme Court.
 These states also used legislative acts and voter referenda to enact tuition grant statutes that authorized state governments to fund privately-run schools in order to preserve racially segregated education.